Remarkable Early Bel Air Real Estate Subdivision Map

 The present map shows the lower part of Bel Air, including the Bel Air Country Club, Horse Track and Stables (which would become the future site of the Bel Air Hotel).
 The map extends north to Stradella Road, Nimes Road and the future site of the Bel Air Hotel.

-The residence of the founder, Alphonzo Bell, appears north of Bel Air Road in the north part of the map, substantially enlarged from its appearance on an early version of this map.
+The residence of the founder, Alphonzo Bell, appears north of Bel Air Road in the north part of the map.

 - Bel Air Administration Building